-Maybe it would be better to just stay home with your baby, or keep your business office operations in house?
+Maybe it would be better to just stay home with your baby, or keep your business office operations in-house?
 A trustworthy outsource partner will help evaluate the issues your unique operation is handling and look at the whole picture before advising solutions.
 A partner can provide specialized technology solutions that can reduce account touches, save resources, and increase revenue collections.
-It’s important to look at the overall value you’ll receive versus keeping your current operations in house.
+It’s important to look at the overall value you’ll receive versus keeping your current operations in-house.

 “No one can do this job as well as our current staff can.
 Quality would never be as high.”

 When you hire a sitter you're actually doing what's best for your baby, given all the other responsibilities you carry.
 Likewise, when you outsource revenue cycle management, you're taking measures that are best for your healthcare organization as a whole.
-Taking the step to assess your entire revenue cycle operation and making the decision that's best for your organization on the whole is great leadership.
+Taking the step to assess your entire revenue cycle operation and making the decision that's best for your organization, on the whole, is great leadership.

 The Bottom Line

-Finding the right outsource firm and the proper fit for your organization is the beginning of earning and confirming trust similar to finding the right person to watch your baby.
+Finding the right outsourcing firm and the proper fit for your organization is the beginning of earning and confirming trust similar to finding the right person to watch your baby.
 Taking the first step to understand the whole picture of your unique organizational needs, and creating an arrangement that produces revenue cycle results with a strong partner is key to a successful business outsourcing arrangement.